 The Quayside is accessed via a Link-span bridge; the gradient of this bridge can be steep at low tide so a mini-bus is available for those guests with reduced mobility.

-Boudicca/Black Watch is accessed from the quayside via the ships own gangway.
-This is a fairly steep gangway with approximately 40 steps.
+Boudicca/Black Watch is accessed from the quayside via a wheelchair accessible ramped gangway.

 Travelling to Liverpool by Car